How to Have a Successful Dropshipping Business: The Ultimate Building Blocks

 When starting any business, the last thing you want to do is blend in.

 A UVP is especially critical in high ticket dropshipping, where customers are handing over a substantial amount of money for their purchase.
+Even if you’ve found a profitable niche, you still need to stand out.

 Imagine a potential customer scrolling through a list of online stores that offer similar products.
 Why should they choose yours?
 Without a clear UVP, you’re just another item on the virtual shelf, and they’ll browse right past you.
+This is especially true if you use the same product images and descriptions as your competition.
+You need market differentiation if you’re going to win the sale.

-Your UVP provides that crucial “why” and drives customers to your site, instead of your competitors.
+Your UVP provides that crucial “why” and drives customers to your site instead of your competitors.
 Customers are always looking for that “extra something” that gives them a reason to choose you over someone else.
 Your UVP gives them that.

 Then create your UVP.